 When making a smoothie, never add the ingredients randomly.
 This can cause air pockets and a chunky smoothie.

 Start with the lightest ingredients, like liquids and liquid sweeteners.
 They’ll surround the blades and get them moving.
+Follow with add-ins, such as nut butters, powders, and seeds.
+Then add any leafy greens and fresh fruit.
+The heavy ingredients, like ice and frozen fruit, should go in last.

 Start on low speed, then increase to high.

+A blender can overheat if it runs on low speed for too long.
 To prevent this, blend on low speed for a short time.
 This will give the blades enough time to start chopping the ingredients.

 After about 10 seconds, quickly increase the speed and blend for a full minute.